van-geaux/plex_nfo_exporter/README.md

 3. Extract active art (background art) from Plex
 4. Put all of them in media directory as tvshow/movie.nfo, poster.jpg, and fanart.jpg to be use on other media server i.e. Jellyfin
 5. Do it all without refreshing library metadata
+6. Option to choose what to export
-6. Allow you to choose which library to process
+7. Option to choose which library to process
-7. Support separated plex and library servers with path mapping
+8. Support separated plex and library servers with path mapping

 # How to use
 1. Download the repo and put it anywhere you like